joesingo/cms/design.md

 ### Things to do:

 - Page loading:
     - Only read up to '---' line if config_only is True

-- Config file:
-    - Specify whether to run with flask built in server, or create wsgi socket
-    - If flask server, debug mode or not
+- Always search for templates and static files in content dir
+- Have `template_dirs` and `static_dirs` optional options in config to list additional directories to search in
+- Rename default_templates and default_templates to example_\*, and remove
+  mention of default_\* in code
+- Create quickstart guide
+- Create guide to using the example template